vishalbunn/SentimentAnalysis2/README.md

-The README.md you've created looks excellent!
-It provides a comprehensive overview of the Sentiment Analysis Web Application with clear sections, code blocks, and formatting.
-I'll help you prepare it for GitHub upload by addressing a few minor points:

 # Sentiment Analysis Web Application
 This project is a Flask-based web application for **sentiment analysis**.
 It allows users to predict sentiments (Positive or Negative) for individual text inputs or bulk data (CSV files).
 The app also provides a graphical distribution of sentiments for bulk predictions.